COUNTERING FLEXPORT: A STRATEGIC MEETING AND DISCUSSION IN CHICAGO

 • There are many challenges, including the expense, the time and acquiring the expertise to respond, in a rational cost and investment framework.

 • There are a few ways to look at this challenge.
 The only viable ones are to build enough capability to be able to retain your client base, as the appeal of this approach is only expanding.
-Or, do you look at this trend as AN OPPORTUNITY to elevate and differentiate your offerings in your market as a competitive advantage over your competition?
+Or, do you look at this trend as an oppurtunity to elevate and differentiate your offerings in your market as a competitive advantage over your competition?

 Here is what Tina Bucsh, Vice President, ALG WORLDWIDE, said:

-"I want to say thanks so much for coming to Chicago, during our deep freeze to discuss FLEXPORT, to provide insights that we were unaware of and to offer interesting strategies to counter this threat.
+"I want to say thanks so much for coming to Chicago, during our deep freeze to discuss Flexport, to provide insights that we were unaware of and to offer interesting strategies to counter this threat.
 It really feels like it's time to get serious about elevating our offerings.
-We really appreciate everything that was shared, and how its opened us up to some new realities."
+We really appreciate everything that was shared, and how it opened us up to some new realities."

 As to acquiring Supply Chain Support, a few ideas arose: